RaresDumitrica/AppleCatchRobotics/README.md

 # Rules

 The rules of the game are pretty simple.
 You have to catch as many falling apples as possible.
-In time, the frequency of the apples will rise considerably and you'll have to handle the basket as preemtive.
+In time, the frequency of the apples will increase considerably and you'll have to handle the basket as preemtive.
 If you fail to catch an apple, the game will stop.

 # Components